jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Until, like the microscope let us see unknown tiny worlds, modern CT scanners could finally peer inside the ash scrolls, and machine learning algorithms could decode the information the scans uncovered.
 Now, after nearly 2000 years, we could finally read this time capsule of information.

 Even so, Dr. Elena Stavros hadn't expected much when she ran the first fragment through the advanced CT scan.
-After endless hours in her lab she kept thinking "Another piece of ancient debris is another dead end".
+After endless hours in her lab she kept thinking "Another piece of ancient debris; another dead end".
 But something in one of the algorithmic reconstructions dazzled her eye.

 Lines of text emerged.
 The machine learning model peeled back layers of carbon and time, revealing Greek characters that seemed to shimmer like fairy dust on her computer monitor.